-Provide a SBC that communicates between the DDC system and the Camp Lejeune EMCS server in one of two ways:
+Each building has an existing to remainSBC that communicates between the DDC system and the Camp Lejeune EMCS server in one of two ways:

-- 1) The SBC may connect directly to the MRAN - 2) It may communicate via a BACnet IP router over the MRAN
+- 1) The SBC connects directly to the MRAN - 2) It communicates via a BACnet IP router over the MRAN

-Provide all necessary hardware, drivers, software, material and equipment which shall allow communication and control between the SBC and the field DDC controllers using BACnet on the MS/TP bus.
+Provide all necessary hardware, drivers, software, material and equipment which shall allow communication and control between the existing to remain SBC and the field DDC controllers using BACnet on the MS/TP bus.
 Relevant supervisory controller information shall transfer back to the EMCS system via the Ethernet TCP/IP level 1 network.
 When the supervisory controller is disconnected from the enterprise system for maintenance, access to the supervisor controller shall be via a laptop computer.
 The laptop computer shall be provided with any required propriety licensed software and license keys.